lxml/lxml/README.rst

-money through GitHub Sponsors, Tidelift or PayPal that we can use to buy us free time for the maintenance of this great library, to fix bugs in the software, review and integrate code contributions, and improving its features and documentation.
+money through GitHub Sponsors, Tidelift or PayPal that we can use to buy us free time for the maintenance of this great library, to fix bugs in the software, review and integrate code contributions, to improve its features and documentation, or to just take a deep breath and have a cup of tea every once in a while.
 Please read the Legal Notice below, at the bottom of this page.
 Thank you for your support.

 .. class:: center